 TEAAM has developed a 3-topic series of training modules that will help prepare families, professionals and persons with autism for life.
 The modules have been designed to compliment each other and create a comprehensive training experience.
 Each can be taken as a stand-alone course based on need and interest as well.
-The 3-topics areas covered are: 1) Behavioral Educational Strategies, 2) Effective Learning Environment Strategies and 3) Social Skills Development.
+The 3-topics areas covered are: 1) Behavioral Educational Strategies, 2) Effective Learning Environment Strategies 3) Social Skills Development and 4) Now You Have a Diagnosis, Now What?
 Each module presents tried and proven strategies to be effective in each of these areas.

 It is important to approach your decision to participate in any of these training modules with this frame of mind.